finagle/finagle.github.io/source/blog/2019-09-10-release-notes.md

 tags: Releases, Finagle, Finatra, Scrooge, TwitterServer, Util
 ---

-Embrace a beautiful fall with our fresh baked September release!
+Embrace a beautiful fall with our freshly baked September release! 🍪

+### Highlights

+- For users of Finagle HTTP/2 servers, we recommend upgrading to this latest release, as the upgrade to [Netty 4.1.39 release addresses multiple HTTP/2 CVE’s](https://netty.io/news/2019/08/13/4-1-39-Final.html).
+- Shout-out to [Martijn Hoekstra](https://github.com/martijnhoekstra) for driving Finagle Scala 2.13.0 cross-building and adding cross-building support in finagle-{core,init,toggle,netty4}.
+[Future work](https://github.com/twitter/finagle/issues/771) to be continued and any help is appreciated from anyone reading these notes.

 ### [Finagle](https://github.com/twitter/finagle/) ###